-You will learn how to deploy a micro service to the SAP HCP.
-As an example you will use the Tips micro service created in the Extend the YaaS Storefront’s Functionality tutorial.
-In order to deploy a micro service you will need to set up your Cloud Foundry Command Line interface and create a SAP HCP account.
+In this tutorial you will learn how to deploy a micro service to the SAP Cloud Platform.
+As an example you will use the Tips micro service created in Extend the YaaS Storefront’s Functionality with a Micro Service tutorial.
+In order to deploy a micro service you will need to set up your Cloud Foundry Command Line interface and create a SAP Cloud Platform account.
 In the end you will run the micro service on the cloud.

-Wait 10 seconds and your package will appear in Builder in your YaaS Project*.
-If your package did not appear, log out and back in to the YaaS Builder, find your project, and you should see SAP HANA Cloud Platform in your YaaS Project’s Menu on the left side of the page.
-Select the SAP HANA Cloud Platform menu and click Create to activate your HCP account.
-This will trigger the email mentioned in the next step.
+Wait 10 seconds and your package will appear in Builder.
+If your package did not appear, log out and back in to the YaaS Builder, find your project, and you should see SAP Cloud Platform in your YaaS Project’s Menu on the left side of the page.

 Familiarize yourself with the manifest.yml file which is located on the root folder of your Tips Service in your folder (2)/yaasbite200.
 This is the file that instructs your Cloud Foundry CLI where and how to deploy your war file.

 NOTE: If you have skipped the tutorial Extend the YaaS Storefront’s Functionality with a Micro Service, you can clone the Tips Micro Service with this command. git clone https://github.com/SAP/yaas-getting-started-yaasbites.git

 Ensure your deployment name is unique to you, by adjusting the name value in the file manifest.yml to for example yourNameTipsService.
 This will ensure that your application will not clash with other applications deployed to the same environment by other users.

 Run mvn -v to confirm that you have maven installed.
 If not, follow instructions on Apache Maven Website, and confirm that mvn -v then runs.
 Now build and package your micro service into a war file, by running the command mvn clean package from the folder (2)/yaasbite200.